Skip to content

 Kinetic's security relies on the asymmetry of VDF verification and the Grace-Period Escalation curve.
 To formally prove the economic deterrents, empirical simulations were conducted.

 Conclusion: Active names are mathematically impossible to steal.
-Abandoned names are cleanly garbage-collected.
+Abandoned names are cleanly recycled back to the commons after ≈9 months.

 2.2 DHT Keyspace Dispersion (Eclipse Defense)